5.3.1 Non-agency Payments

 - The payee's agreement to credit an amount paid to a third party or payment made as a transfer of property was obtained through coercion or harassment.
 (However, where the Registrar is informed about this after the payment has been credited, it will be necessary for the payee to object to the Registrar 's decision to credit the amount.)

-- The payer is claiming a credit under section 71C for an expense they regularly meet that was taken into account in a change of assessment decision.
+- The payer is claiming a credit under section 71C of the CSRC Act for an expense they regularly meet that was taken into account in a change of assessment decision.
 For example, the Registrar or a court has reduced the annual rate (or refused to increase it) because the payer usually pays school fees, medical expenses for the child, mortgage or rent payments or any other prescribed payments.

-- The payer is claiming credit under section 71C for expenses for the child for which they are separately responsible.
+- The payer is claiming credit under section 71C of the CSRC Act for expenses for the child for which they are separately responsible.
 For example, the payer claims credit for child care costs for the days when the child resides with the payer.
 If the payer claims credit for a payment for which they and the payee are jointly responsible, and the amount does not relate to the payee's home, the Registrar has no basis of apportioning the payment and must credit the full amount.
 However, if there is evidence that parents have explicitly agreed about how much each party will pay, the Registrar will apportion responsibility according to their agreement.

 If a non-agency payment is not credited there may be other options available such as: